 • 20 Faculty

 • 6 Staff

-All graduate students receive the following financial package:
+Graduate students in the 2011-2014 cycle received the following financial package:

-• $23,822 value of annual full tuition remission for out of state students
+• annual full tuition remission for in-state and out-of-state students

-We produce 6 threatrical productions and two dance productions in each academic year in two theatres: The Culbreth Theatre (600 seat proscenium) and the Helms Theatre (200 seat black box).
+We produce 6 threatrical productions and two dance productions in each academic year in three theatres: The Culbreth Theatre (520 seat proscenium), The Caplin Theatre (300 seat thrust) and the Helms Theatre (200 seat black box).